ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 Here is a list if the possibilities for reference:

 `PLOT`;               - This is the usual form.
-It plots an ink dot, i.e. sets the pixel to show the ink colour.
+It plots an ink dot, ie. sets the pixel to show the ink colour.

 `PLOT INVERSE 1;` - This plots a dot of 'ink eradicator', ie. it sets the pixel to show the paper colour.